21 Beacon Street

 21 Beacon Street is an American detective television series that originally aired on NBC from July 2 to September 10, 1959.

-Produced by Filmways, the first television series by the company, the summer replacement series for The Tennessee Ernie Ford Show consisted of 11 black-and-white 30-minute episodes starring Dennis Morgan as private investigator Dennis Chase.
-Other cast members included Joanna Barnes as Lola, his aide; Brian Kelly as Brian, a law school graduate; and James Maloney as Jim, a scientific and dialect specialist.
+Produced by Filmways, the summer replacement series for The Tennessee Ernie Ford Show consisted of 11 black-and-white 30-minute episodes.
+The show starred Dennis Morgan as private investigator Dennis Chase.
+Other cast members included Joanna Barnes, Brian Kelly, and James Maloney.

-The pilot for the program was broadcast as an episode of Panic!.
-The title was the Boston address of Chase, who would pass each case to the police after solving the crime.
+The series pilot was broadcast as an episode of Panic!.

 The show aired on Thursdays at 9:30 p.m.
-Eastern Time, and was then carried by ABC-TV in reruns on Sundays at 10:30 p.m. from December 27, 1959, to March 20, 1960, as a replacement for Dick Clark's World of Talent.
-The producer was Al Simon.
+Eastern Time.
+Reruns were broadcast on ABC-TV on Sundays at 10:30 p.m. from December 1959 to March 1960.

 Leonard Heideman was the show's creator.

-The program's first episode was "The Rub-Out".
+The series' first episode was "The Rub-Out".

+Premise

+Dennis Chase was a private investigator with an office on 21 Beacon Street, in an unspecified city.
+Chase was aided by Joanna Barnes as Joanna, who was a combination of beauty and brains.
+She was able to glean information and then act as a decoy.
+Brian Kelly was Brian, a young law school graduate; and James Maloney played Jim, an expert on dialects, as well as a skilled craftsman.

+Chase and his assistants worked to discover who the criminals were, but then notified the police to come and apprehend the law breakers.

+Forerunner to Mission Impossible

 The producers of Mission: Impossible were sued for plagiarism by the creators of 21 Beacon Street.
 The suit was settled out of court.
 Bruce Geller claimed never to have seen the earlier show; Beacon Street's story editor and pilot scripter, Laurence Heath, would later write several episodes of Mission: Impossible.